Skip to main content

 Debian Install Docker

-Installing Docker in Debian or Ubuntu, it is very simple, but the potential of containers is huge, more and more developers, systems support them and so do we with Docker Consulting
+Installing Docker in Debian or Ubuntu, is very simple, but the potential of containers is huge, more and more developers, systems support them, and so do we with the Docker Consultancy

 Installing Docker in Docker

-Installation requires some additional packages and enabling the official project repository
+For the installation some additional packages are required and enabling the project's official repository

-We can copy the lines and run them as user or root
+We can copy the lines and run them from user or root

 $ sudo apt-get install -y --no-install-recommends apt-transport-https ca-certificates curl software-properties-common